bonilhamusclab/circro/README.md

 Circro('circro.setNodeLabels', labelsFile, circleIndex);
 ```

-Invoking a command through "Circro" ensures that the command history is tracked.
+Invoking a command through "Circro" ensures that the command history is recorded.

 ####Viewing Code History